This-Is-Prince/agent-other-sdks/docs/uniswap.md

 # Uniswap Plugin

 The Uniswap plugin enables your AI agent to interact with Uniswap, a leading decentralized exchange protocol.
-It allows for token swapping across multiple EVM chains, including Ethereum, Polygon, Arbitrum, Base, Optimism, and more.
+It allows for token swapping on supported EVM chains.

 ## API Usage